91做厙

 How Does It Work?

-Any enrolled student at 91 may participate; however, only students who meet eligibility requirements may apply for the grant.
+Any enrolled student at 91做厙 may participate; however, only students who meet eligibility requirements may apply for the grant.
 Approved applicants will receive funds after completing their service hours each semester.
-Awards are pro-rated based on the student’s enrollment units.
+Awards are pro-rated based on the students enrollment units.

 Benefits